tjebbemarchand/browser-technologies-1819/notificatie-team/README.md

 I build the app to render it on the server.
 This way the whole app will still work if you have your JavaScript disabled.

 ### Functional layer
 The core functionality will work even if you have no CSS or JavaScript enabled.
 The app will look less attractive, but everything excluding the notifications will still work.
+You get asked if you want to receive emails instead of notifications if JavaScript is disabled.

 ### Usable layer
 If CSS is enabled, the app looks at its best with colours and styling.
 The app still works even without JavaScript.
 But there is not auto reloading or real time notifications.

 ### Pleasurable layer
 If everything is turned on, you will receive notifications for any status updates.
 Also the page will automatically reload if there are updates available.
-If JavaScript is turned off, you have to manually refresh the page for the updates to show up.
+If JavaScript is turned off, the page will reload every minute automatically.

 ## What is progressive enhancement?
 Progressive Enhancement is a methodology that allows web developers to concentrate on building the best possible websites while balancing the issues inherent in those websites being accessed by multiple unknown user-agents.